pyeve/eve/_sources/config.txt

                                 are included in response payloads.
 Overrides
                                 ``EXTRA_RESPONSE_FIELDS``.

+``mongo_write_concern``         A dictionary defining MongoDB write concern
+                                settings for the endpoint datasource.
+All
+                                stadard write concern settings (w, wtimeout, j, fsync) are supported.
+Defaults to ``{'w': 1}`` which means 'do regular aknowledged writes'
+                                (this is also the Mongo default.)

+                                Please be aware that setting 'w' to a value of 2 or greater requires replication to be active or you will be getting 500 errors (the write will still happen; Mongo will just be unable to check that it's being written to multiple servers.)

 ``schema``                      A dict defining the actual data structure being
                                 handled by the resource.
 Enables data
                                 validation.
 See `Schema Definition`_.